Agoric/documentation/main/reference/zoe-api/zoe-data-types.md

 ```
 ## Handle

-**Handles** within Zoe have a slightly different definition than in regular JavaScript.
-They are **Far**
+**Handles** are **Far** objects without any methods whose only useful property are their
-objects without any methods whose only useful property are their unique identities.
-They're often
+unique identities.
+They're often created in order to designate some other object, where the
-created in order to designate some other object, where the **Handles** can be passed around as reliable
+**Handles** can be passed around as reliable designators without giving access to the
-designators without giving access to the designated objects.
+designated objects.

 ## Instance